itsnotgunnar/zshrc-config/README.md

 1. Ensure you have Zsh and Git installed on your system.
 If not, you can install them using Homebrew with `brew install zsh git`.

+2. Install Ruby and the colorls gem.
+You can do this with `brew install ruby` and then `gem install colorls`.

-2. Clone this repository to your local machine using `git clone https://github.com/<username>/zshrc-config.git`.
+3. Clone this repository to your local machine using `git clone https://github.com/<username>/zshrc-config.git`.

-3. Copy the `.zshrc` file to your home directory using `cp zshrc-config/.zshrc ~/.zshrc`.
+4. Copy the `.zshrc` file to your home directory using `cp zshrc-config/.zshrc ~/.zshrc`.

-4. Source the new `.zshrc` file using `source ~/.zshrc`.
+5. Source the new `.zshrc` file using `source ~/.zshrc`.

 ## Setting Up

 Some parts of the configuration require additional setup:

 - The `backupToDrive` function requires you to replace `<username>` with your actual username in the path to your Google Drive.
+This function copies the specified file to your Google Drive folder.
+Make sure you have Google Drive set up on your system and adjust the path in the function accordingly.

 - The `zsh_add_plugin` function requires you to set `ZDOTDIR` to the directory where you want to store your Zsh plugins.
+This can be any directory of your choice.
+Once you've decided on a directory, set `ZDOTDIR` to its path like so: `export ZDOTDIR=/path/to/your/directory`.

 - The configuration for auto-completion and suggestion features requires the `zsh-autosuggestions` and `zsh-autocomplete` plugins.
 You can install these using your package manager or manually from their GitHub repositories.
+For manual installation, clone the repositories into your `$ZSH_CUSTOM/plugins` directory, then add the plugins to your plugin list in your `.zshrc` file.

 - The syntax highlighting configuration requires the `zsh-syntax-highlighting` plugin.
 You can install this using your package manager or manually from its GitHub repository.
+For manual installation, clone the repository into your `$ZSH_CUSTOM/plugins` directory, then add the plugin to your plugin list in your `.zshrc` file.

 - The API keys at the end of the file should be replaced with your actual API keys.

+- The `conda` command requires Anaconda to be installed on your system.
+You can download it from the [official website](https://www.anaconda.com/products/distribution) and follow the installation instructions there.
+For a minimal installation, consider using Miniconda instead.

+- The `yt-dlp` command requires the yt-dlp program.
+You can install it with `pip install yt-dlp`.

+- The `ack` command requires the ack tool.
+You can install it with `brew install ack` on macOS or `sudo apt install ack` on Linux.